Cuban Revolution: Corruption in Cuba

 Senator Eduardo Chibás dedicated himself to exposing corruption in the Cuban government, and formed the Partido Ortodoxo in 1947 to further this aim.
 Argote-Freyre points out that Cuba's population under the Republic had a high tolerance for corruption.
 Furthermore, Cubans knew and criticized who was corrupt, but admired them for their ability to act as "criminals with impunity".
 Corrupt officials went beyond members of congress to also include military officials who granted favours to residents and accepted bribes.
 The establishment of an illegal gambling network within the military enabled army personnel such as Lieutenant Colonel Pedraza and Major Mariné to engage in extensive illegal gambling activities.
-Mauricio Augusto Font and Alfonso Quiroz, authors of The Cuban Republic and José Martí, say that corruption pervaded in public life under the administrations of Presidents Ramón Grau and Carlos Prío Socarrás.
+Mauricio Augusto Font and Alfonso Quiroz, authors of The Cuban Republic and José Martí, say that corruption "pervaded in political life" under the administrations of Presidents Ramón Grau and Carlos Prío Socarrás.
 Prío was reported to have stolen over $90 million in public funds, which was equivalent to one fourth of the annual national budget.
 Prior to the Communist revolution, Cuba was ruled under the elected government of Fulgencio Batista from 1940 to 1944.
 Throughout this time period, Batista's support base consisted mainly of corrupt politicians and military officials.
 Batista himself was able to heavily profit from the regime before coming into power through inflated government contracts and gambling proceeds.
 In 1942, the British Foreign Office reported that the U.S. State Department was "very worried" about corruption under President Fulgencio Batista, describing the problem as "endemic" and exceeding "anything which had gone on previously".
 British diplomats believed that corruption was rooted within Cuba's most powerful institutions, with the highest individuals in government and military being heavily involved in gambling and the drug trade.
 In terms of civil society, Eduardo Saenz Rovner writes that corruption within the police and government enabled the expansion of criminal organizations in Cuba.
 Batista refused U.S. President Franklin Roosevelt's offer to send experts to help reform the Cuban Civil Service.
+Batista didn't run in the 1944 election, and Partido Auténtico party member Ramón Grau was elected president, and oversaw extensive corruption during his administration.
+He had Carlos Prío Socarrás serve turns as Minister of Public Works, Minister of Labor and Prime Minister.
+On the next election 1 July 1948, Prío was elected president of Cuba as a member of the Partido Auténtico which presided over corruption and irresponsible government of this period.
+Prío was assisted by Chief of the Armed Forces General Genobebo Pérez Dámera and Colonel José Luis Chinea Cardenas, who had previously been in charge of the Province of Santa Clara.